Yegorov/js-sandbox/README.md

 couldn’t be simpler.
 We’re proud to present 1-liners – a dead simple functional utility belt.
 121 one-liner functions (and counting).

+* [Sweet](https://www.sweetjs.org/) brings the hygienic macros of languages like Scheme and Rust to JavaScript.
+Macros allow you to sweeten the syntax of JavaScript and craft the language you always wanted.

 --------------------------------------------------------------------------------

 ## Links